lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 the lower that distance is.

 This class of metrics enjoys strong theoretical grounding.
-Paramount to the idea of single-member districts is that there is some value in voters who live in the same area being put into the same district. \cite{er2019} write:
+Paramount to the idea of single-member districts is that there is great value in voters who live in the same area being put into the same district. \cite{er2019} write:

 > "Voters in the same area are likely to share political interests; voters in the